Das203web-dev/level-2-assignment-5/README.md

 ### 3. Get Incoming Parcels
 - **Endpoint:** `GET /api/parcel/incoming`
 - **Purpose:** Shows all parcels coming to the receiver
-- **Description:** Returns parcels addressed to the authenticated receiver that are not yet delivered or cancelled
+- **Description:** Returns parcels addressed to the authenticated receiver that are not yet delivered or cancelled or flagged
 - **Authorization:** RECEIVER role required
   <pre>
     {